AgentMC/Sao18/Translate/En/PR-III-01.md

 The shining stopped about two hundred mels ahead of the two machine dragons.

 It was almost simultaneous that Abyssal • Horror released eight light bullets with a huge roar.
-Before even get surprised with meeting a fresh-and-blood living human being in cryogenic outer space, Suteica cried.
+Before even get surprised with meeting a fresh-and-blood living human being in cryogenic outer space, Stika cried.

 "What are you doing!
 Run away quickly!"